Sign In / Sign Out

 Participating Maricopa County Divisions and Departments have included:

-*Bold type indicates departments that are seeking interns for fall 2019
+*Bold type indicates departments that proposed projects to host interns in spring 2020

 The MCLEAPS Internship Program is open to all Arizona State University students who meet these eligibility requirements.